Skip to main content

 • Most facilities reporting PFAS were in the chemical manufacturing sector or the hazardous waste management sector.

-• Facilities have reported 63 different PFAS since 2020.
-The most-reported PFAS from 2020-2022 were perfluorooctanoic acid (PFOA), perfluorooctane sulfonic acid (PFOS), and hexafluoropropylene oxide dimer acid (HFPO-DA).
+• Facilities have reported 69 different PFAS since they were first included on the TRI chemical list in 2020.
+The most-reported PFAS from 2020-2023 were perfluorooctanoic acid (PFOA), perfluorooctane sulfonic acid (PFOS), and hexafluoropropylene oxide dimer acid (HFPO-DA).

 PFAS Waste Management